LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 _(Select all response items that correspond to practices in your organisation.
 Please note that some combinations would not be coherent)_
 _(Specific risk domain: use of predictive models, provision or operation of predictive model-based applications for customers or third parties)_

-- [ ] 5.5.a Our organisation does not use predictive models on its own behalf or on behalf of its clients, and does not provide its clients with applications based on predictive models | _(Concerned / Not concerned)_
+- [ ] 5.5.a (basic) Our organisation does not use predictive models on its own behalf or on behalf of its clients, and does not provide its clients with applications based on predictive models | _(Concerned / Not concerned)_
-- [ ] 5.5.b Users are not informed that they are interacting with a predictive model developed with machine learning methods
+- [ ] 5.5.b (basic) Users are not informed that they are interacting with a predictive model developed with machine learning methods
-- [ ] 5.5.c An information notice is made available in the terms and conditions of the system or an equivalent document, freely accessible
+- [ ] 5.5.c (basic) An information notice is made available in the terms and conditions of the system or an equivalent document, freely accessible
-- [ ] 5.5.d The system or service is explicit to the user that a predictive model is being used
+- [ ] 5.5.d (basic) The system or service is explicit to the user that a predictive model is being used
 - [ ] 5.5.e The system or service provides the user with additional information on the results it would have provided in slightly different scenarios (e.g. "counterfactual explanations" such as the smallest change in input data that would have resulted in a given different output)

 <details>